 David Kelly is a geologist and experienced Company Director.
 He has served in various senior executive roles in the resource sector for the last 30 years including as a geologist, investment banker, and corporate advisor.
-Mr Kelly is currently the General Manager of Corporate Strategy at ASX listed gold miner Resolute Mining Limited, where he is responsible for strategic business analysis and project evaluation.
+Mr Kelly is currently the Chief Operating Officer at ASX listed gold miner Resolute Mining Limited, where he is responsible for all aspects of the Company's operations and projects.

-Other current directorships Predictive Discovery Limited - appointed 22 January 2016
+Other current and former directorships in the last 3 years Predictive Discovery Limited - appointed 22 January 2016, resigned 18 December 2019